 NOTICE: If you are looking for processor registration information to participate in the 2021-2022 Venison Donation Program, please contact Nicole Wilson at Nicole.Wilson@state.mn.us or 612-201-6024 for registration forms before October 31st.
 More information is available at Hunter-Harvested Venison Donation in Minnesota.

 The harvesting of wild game in Minnesota for food is an important part of our food system, as well as a tool for managing wild game populations.
-The regulations for processing of hunter-harvested wild game are very similar to those that address processing of other meat or poultry that will not be sold, but rather is returned to the owner of the animals.
-Wild game processing includes any additional handling or preparing of field-dressed wild game, from cutting and skinning a carcass, to curing, cooking, or smoking.
+The regulations for processing of hunter-harvested wild game are similar to those that address processing of other meat or poultry that will not be sold but instead returned to the owner of the animals, with exemptions for certain processing operations.